fastify/fastify/docs/Testing.md

 First, our code will run inside an asynchronous function, giving us access to async/await.

 `.inject` insures all registered plugins have booted up and our application is ready to test.
-Lastly we call the `.inject` method passing the method we want to use and our "/" route.
+Lastly we pass the request method we want to use and a route.
 Using await we can store the response without a callback.